Walking Bass For Jazz Guitar – Three Easy Steps

 In the next lesson, you’re going to learn how to play chords at the same time as this walking bass line – sounds hard to do?
 If you know a few simple tricks, it’s not hard at all.
 I’ll show you how to do it in the next lesson of this series…

 This concludes this free excerpt of my ‘Walking Bass For Jazz Guitar Primer’ lesson series.
-To get instant access to the rest of the lessons in this new series (as well as a large number of other lessons), they are all included in my new online program, the FretDojo Academy Club.
-Find out more about the Club here…
+To get instant access to the rest of the lessons in this new series (as well as a large number of other lessons), they are all included in my online program, the FretDojo Academy Membership.
+Find out more about the Membership here…

 Founder, Fret Dojo